99x/runn/README.md

 ## About the Project

-Make your own terminal aliases easily!
+Runn is a command line tool which help you to make your own terminal aliases easily.

-### build with

-This project was built using JavaScript

 ## Getting Started